Frequently Asked Questions

 *Most of the time it’s best to go over the rough quote first to ensure the proposed work is within your budget.

-For resistant marks, a good ol’ bucket of warm, soapy water and scrub brush will do the trick.
+For resistant markings, a good ol’ bucket of warm, soapy water and scrub brush will do the trick.

-- Heating up under direct sunlight to uncomfortable levels.
-(Solution: shoes and/or an area rug)
+- Heating up to uncomfortable levels under midday summer sun.
+(Solution: roll out an area rug)

-- Staining with oily substances (Solution: Keep an outdoor mat under your BBQ and clean up spills ASAP with soap and water)
+- Staining from oily substances (Solution: Keep an outdoor mat under your BBQ and clean spills ASAP with soap and water)

 Yes, absolutely.
-Lots of cool info in these documents.
+Lots of cool info in these documents for nerds like us.
 For instance, the fire rating for our deck tiles is “Class B”, which is acceptable by building standards.

 Most of the time it will take between 4 and 6 hours.